ziyaad30/ForwardTacotron/README.md

 ## UPDATE (25.09.2020)
-- Added an attention metric to monitor tacotron training
+- Added an attention metric to monitor tacotron training.
 - Attention metric can be used to filter bad duration extractions.
 - More robust and precise duration extraction from attention alignments using dijkstra.